Vaeshari

 The Vaeshari are travelers and lorekeepers, sages, and watchers.
 They have journeyed far from their homeland, embedding themselves into cultures across the world.
 Often taking roles as advisors, wise men and women, hermits, monks, court mystics, healers, and storytellers, they are drawn to centers of thought, and transformation.
 In many cultures they are revered, or feared, as divine messengers or cursed spirits, depending on the tales left in their wake.

 Sometimes they guide kings; other times they vanish into the woods, leaving behind only tales.
-Legends of the nine-tailed fox, forest guardians, or strange wise wanderers are often fragments of Vaeshari lives mistaken as myth.
+Legends of a spirit fox, forest guardians, or strange wise wanderers are often fragments of Vaeshari lives mistaken as myth.

 Vaeshari Bloodlines Among Mortals